-You will be invited to attend a virtual education session which we call Joint School.
-The session will last approximately one hour.
+You will be invited to attend a virtual education session we call Joint School.
 It is run by therapists and aims to teach you about joint replacement and your recovery.

 The session will provide information about your pathway and you will have the opportunity to ask questions and discuss any concerns.
 We will review your exercises and post operative expectations to optimise your recovery.